slsa-framework/slsa/docs/spec/v1.0/verifying_systems.md

 -   What sorts of caches are available to build executors?
 -   How are those caches populated?
--   How do you defend against cache poisoning attacks?
+-   How are cache contents validated before use?

 ### Output Storage